Cyber Valley on the road – You’re the expert!

 If you have a topic suggestion or would like to be interviewed, please send us an email: firstname.lastname@example.org!

 During a three- to six-month residency, a science journalist will focus on how AI applications can be used meaningfully for good journalism.
 The selected journalist is free to choose their topic and question.
-The pilot program will kick off on April 1 with Christina Elmer, deputy head of development at the weekly news magazine “Der Spiegel”.
+The pilot program between April and June featured Christina Elmer, deputy head of development at the weekly news magazine “Der Spiegel”.

-Christina Elmer presented her work and research question on April 21 at a public lecture.
-You can watch the entire event here: https://youtu.be/1Tuq0-8yY58.
-At a later date, she will also unveil the results of her three-month residency.
+Christina Elmer presented her work and research question on June 24 at a public lecture.
+You can watch the entire event here https://youtu.be/yIOEkwaQdUA.